 Ever tried to draw a straight line or a perfect circle?
 Unless you’ve practiced a lot it’s nearly impossible to do it freehand.
 The same goes for when we’re using a mouse.
 If you opened up Paint right now and you’d try to draw a pixel perfect straight line you’d probably fail, assuming you own a (good) gaming mouse or a mouse without angle snapping.

 You’d fail because of the fact that drawing a completely straight line is practically impossible for most humans on their first attempt.
 Angle snapping can help you with that.
 It ‘predicts’ (see also: mouse smoothing) when you want to make a straight line, and artificially keeps your pointer going in a straight line on the screen, even though your actual movements aren’t straight at all.

-The image on the right visually explains this; the blue lines are drawn without angle snapping on, while the red lines do have angle snapping.
-You’ll notice that the blue lines have several irregularities in them while the red lines are mostly perfectly straight.
+The image on the right visually explains this; the red lines are drawn without angle snapping on, while the white lines do have angle snapping.
+You’ll notice that the red lines have several irregularities in them while the white lines are mostly perfectly straight.
 Angle snapping can vary in intensity, depending on the mouse.

 Why angle snapping is bad for gaming

 Manufacturers go to great lengths in order to implement flawless sensors in their gaming mice.
 That’s for a reason.
 If you’ve got pixel perfect aim (which is something we all aspire to have) you don’t want any software interfering with the way you’re moving your mouse around.